-- Develop knowledge and understanding of the increasingly important area of technology management; - Build the management and leadership capabilities of companies and individuals in this area; - Enable graduates to facilitate organisational change and sustainable improvements at the enterprise level through competitive work systems and effective knowledge management;
+- Develop knowledge and understanding of the increasingly important area of technology management; - Build the management and leadership capabilities of companies and individuals in this area; - Enable graduates to facilitate organisational change and sustainable improvements at the enterprise level through competitive work systems and effective knowledge management

-Applicants are expected to hold a primary honours degree (minimum H2.2) or equivalent and have at least 5 years of relevant industrial experience.
-Candidates who do not meet the minimum entry criteria may apply for the postgraduate Diploma in Innovation Management or the postgraduate Diploma in Technology Commercialisation.
-On successful completion of either of these programmes, students may apply for entry to the M.Sc. in Technology Management with exemptions.
+Applicants are expected to hold a primary honours degree (minimum H2.2), or equivalent and have at least 5 years of relevant industrial experience.

+Candidates who do not meet the Entry Requirements for the MSc may apply for the Postgraduate Diploma in Innovation Management or the Post-graduate Diploma in Technology Commercialisation.
+Students who successfully complete their Post-graduate Diploma with an average grade of 2.1 honours may apply for the MSc Technology Management with exemptions.